philrz/super/book/src/intro.md

 ## Why Not Relational?

-The _en vogue_ argument against a new system like SuperDB is that SQL and the relational model (RM) are perfectly good solutions that have stood the test of time and there's no need to replace them.
+The fashionable argument against a new system like SuperDB is that SQL and the relational model (RM) are perfectly good solutions that have stood the test of time so there's no need to replace them.
 In fact,
 [a recent paper](https://db.cs.cmu.edu/papers/2024/whatgoesaround-sigmodrec2024.pdf)
 from legendary database experts